TI-15 Explorer

-TI-15 Explorer is a calculator designed by Texas Instruments, intended for use in classes from grades 3-5.
+TI-15 Explorer is a calculator designed by Texas Instruments, intended for use in classes from grades 3–6.
 It is the successor to the TI-12 Math Explorer.
 For younger students, TI recommends the use of the TI-108.
 For older students, TI recommends the use of the TI-73 Explorer.

-Features include a 2-line pixel display (as opposed to the 7-segment display of several other calculators), and a quiz-like "problem-solving" mode.
+Features include a 2-line pixel display (as opposed to the 7-segment display of several other calculators) and a quiz-like "problem-solving" mode with 3 difficulty levels.
 It also supports limited scientific capabilities, such as parentheses, fixed decimal, fractions, pi, and exponents.
-It is recommended by Everyday Mathematics.